 Please feel free to look me up and connect with me on Facebook (Hrishi Shah), Instagram (heartistic_soul), Youtube (Hrishi Shah Heartistic Soul) for some of my creative works.
 I want to thank SEWA for relentlessly working towards the betterment of society and community in so many different ways.

 Second Prize: Bhupinder Singh Juneja — The Spiral of Abuse

 “Any sort of domestic or sexual violence is not linear.
 It’s spiral.
 It goes on and on even after years… it’s there in your psyche.
 It doesn’t go away.
 The darker side symbolizes the traumatic experiences while the rainbow colors show that a person still has ability to convert the darkness into something better.
 Trauma is still there but in a different forms, colors and shapes.
-The spiral on head/mind symbolizes the on-going psychic damage.– Bhupinder on The Spiral of Abuse
+The spiral on head/mind symbolizes the on-going psychic damage.
+I have used my fingers, tip of thumb, pencil and washable kid’s paint for this artwork.
+It is soothing for me to touch colors and paint.
+The texture and smell of colors is intoxicating and meditative for me.” – Bhupinder on The Spiral of Abuse

 Bhupinder spent 17 years in Industry in different roles, including a decade working as a Data Scientist and Lab Advocate with IBM SPSS R&D with key focus on proposing next-generation model visualizations for Big Data Analytics as well as provisioning data driven solutions for various business problems in Industry and Academia.